What Is a Probate Valuation? A Complete Guide for Executors

 What Assets Need Professional Valuation?

-- Property — houses, flats, land, commercial property.
-Valued by RICS-qualified chartered surveyors.
+- Property — houses, flats, land and commercial property.
+Consider a RICS-qualified surveyor with relevant date-of-death valuation experience.

-- Jewellery — rings, necklaces, bracelets, brooches, precious stones.
-Valued by NAJ or IRV registered jewellery valuers.
+- Jewellery — rings, necklaces, bracelets, brooches and precious stones.
+IRV registration and relevant gemmology or jewellery experience may be useful.

 - Watches — luxury and vintage timepieces.
-Valued by specialist horological valuers.
+Look for demonstrable horological and secondary-market expertise.

 The Probate Valuation Process Step by Step